Daniel-KM/Omeka-S-module-SearchHistory/README.md

 [Search History] is a module for [Omeka S] that allows user to save search and to callback it via the guest account.

+Note that a similar module exists: [Selection], that allows not only to select resources and to store them in selection sets, but to create dynamic selection with a query.

 Installation
 ------------